King George's Playing Fields

 All users use the facility at their own risk and children should be supervised at all times.

 Rascal Bay Adventure Golf Course at King George's Playing Fields is run privately.
-For more information please see the Rascal Bay website, email firstname.lastname@example.org, phone 01277 218714 or visit their Facebook page.
-Please note that payment is to be made in the log cabin next to the crazy golf course and not in the golf shop.
+For more information, visit Rascal Bay, email firstname.lastname@example.org, call 01277 218714 or visit their Facebook page.
+Payment is to be made in the log cabin next to the crazy golf course and not in the golf shop.

 If you mislay a personal item in King George's Playing Fields please ask the park warden who will be on site from 7:30am to 4:30pm, Monday to Friday and 7:30am to 5:30pm at weekends.
 You can also enquire at the Pavilion as your item may have been handed in there.

-Please note that visitors are advised that parking is currently limited during the new development construction period in the park.
-Please walk, cycle or use public transport to access the park where possible.
+Parking is currently limited during the new development construction period in the park.
+You should walk, cycle or use public transport to access the park where possible.

 There are 4 car parks within King Georges Playing Fields: